-The back and the two front have been woven flat before stitching, with the abstract floral design imitating the look of silk fabrics.
+The back and two front pieces were woven flat before stitching, with the abstract floral design imitating the look of silk fabrics.
 And if the old-fashioned weaver trope were anything to go by, you would continue to weave if you lived to be a hundred.
 With the invention of knitting machines, it was no longer necessary for merchants to spend all the years of training that were previously necessary to produce incredible products.
 A teacher would also have taught students how to sew and weave, since the instructions in those old books were difficult for anyone unfamiliar with the trade to follow.
 This painting from 1400 shows Madonna knitting, while this drawing from 1800 shows a male shepherd knitting.

 Weaving has always been political; its history is intertwined with class and race; poverty and servitude or slavery.
 There is a sad doubt of most of the boys out there to knit, because of this strange gender taboo that modern society has developed.
-Nowadays, it is mainly thought of a woman's hobby, although there are more and more men who are also picking up knitting needles.
+Nowadays, it is mainly thought of as a woman's hobby, although there are more and more men who are also picking up knitting needles.
 Professional and guild weavers were responsible for an incredible amount of clothing well into the 16th century.